Vitamin B12 Deficiency

 B12 is not well absorbed when swallowed in pill form, but is more effective when taken sublingually (under the tongue), in liquid or spray form, or by injections.

-Our team at Expert Surgical prescribes the most effective methods for ensuring our patients have the right levels of B12 in their bodies to retain optimal health.
+Our team at The Bariatric Experts prescribes the most effective methods for ensuring our patients have the right levels of B12 in their bodies to retain optimal health.
 It isn’t just about losing weight, it is also about improving the general health of our patients.
 To schedule a consultation, please contact us today!